 Laws exert a controlling influence on individuals, institutions and professions.
-Local, state and federal laws can have a positive or negative influence on individuals and society at large.
+Local, state and federal laws can wield both positive and negative effects.
 As nurses, laws can positively or negatively affect us, our patients and our profession.
 Legislators rely on experts, influencers, and their constituents, to help guide their decision making when considering legislation.